xaviergonz/makfy/README.md

 * **Concurrency made easy**
   Thanks to async/await plus some nifty tricks (and concurrent logs look good!).

-* **Utils included**
+* **Utils included, such as a smart cache!**
-  Such as a source file checker so shell commands are not run twice if not needed.
+  For example it includes a file checker so shell commands are not run twice if not needed, or only run on the files that changed.

 * **Strong validation of ```makfyfile.js``` files**
   You should not be left wondering if you mistyped something.